Who Really Owns Your Household Products Brands

 | Vitamix High-performance blenders

-Est. 1921 | Vita-Mix Corporation | Barnard family (4th generation; CEO Jodi Berg is great-granddaughter of founder) | Family Controlled | Prime Century-old family-owned brand with unwavering commitment to premium quality, long warranties, and domestic manufacturing, currently led by fourth-generation family leadership that has repeatedly rejected acquisition offers.
-Century-old family-owned brand with unwavering commitment to premium… | Olmsted Township, OH | Private / not disclosed | Founded in 1921 by William Grover Barnard in Cleveland, Ohio.
+Est. 1921 | Vita-Mix Corporation | Barnard family (4th generation; CEO Jodi Berg is great-granddaughter of founder) | Family Controlled | Prime Century-old family-owned business with sustained premium positioning, long warranties, domestic manufacturing, and fourth-generation leadership actively resisting acquisition pressure—all hallmarks of a brand firing on all cylinders with aligned incentives.
+Century-old family-owned business with sustained premium positioning, long… | Olmsted Township, OH | Private / not disclosed | Founded in 1921 by William Grover Barnard in Cleveland, Ohio.
 The Barnard family has owned and operated Vitamix for over 100 years — the company is now in its 4th generation of family leadership under CEO Jodi Berg (Barnard's great-granddaughter).
 The family has reportedly declined multiple acquisition offers from major appliance companies.
 Vitamix's commitment to premium quality, long warranties, and American manufacturing is directly traceable to its family ownership structure.
 Founded in 1921 by William Grover Barnard in… |

 | All-Clad Bonded stainless steel cookware, made in the USA